llxxll12345/PitchMaster/README.md

 # PitchMaster
-An iOS App that test your singing pitch accuracy
+An iOS App that test your singing pitch accuracy (Designed mainly for iPad)